asciinema/asciinema/README.md

 ## License

-Copyright &copy; 2011–2019 Marcin Kulik.
+Copyright &copy; 2011–2021 Marcin Kulik.

 All code is licensed under the GPL, v3 or later.
-See LICENSE file for details.
+See [LICENSE](./LICENSE) file for details.